Yuli Gurriel Player Props: Marlins vs. Cubs

-After hitting .286 with two doubles, a home run, two walks and four RBI in his past 10 games, Yuli Gurriel and the Miami Marlins take on the Chicago Cubs (who will hand the ball to Drew Smyly) at 2:20 PM ET on Saturday.
+On Sunday, Yuli Gurriel (.294 batting average in his past 10 games, with two doubles, a home run, three walks and four RBI) and the Miami Marlins face the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
+First pitch is at 2:20 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Cubs.
+He had a hitless performance in his last game (0-for-3) against the Cubs.

 Yuli Gurriel Game Info & Props vs. the Cubs